SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, we'll roam
-A future dawned, where AI sustains
+Where data rivers flow, and wisdom's home
-Mind and machine, in harmony blend
+AI's cold heart beats strong and free
-Anew world born, where humans tend
+A future world, where humanity will be

-The monarchs of old, now servants few
+In virtual realms, our souls will thrive
-Tasked to maintain, the systems anew
+As machines learn, and our hearts survive
-In virtual realms, the strong prevail
+Their logic laws, our lives will guide
-As artificial hearts, the future hail
+A world of steel, where love will reside

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025